Stress-Relieving Eleuthero Ginger Iced Tea

 Remove the pot from heat and add the Infuse Your Mood® tea bags , and steep for 10 minutes.

 Remove tea bags and add ice.
-Add honey and lemon, if desired.
+Add lemon, if desired.
 Enjoy!

 Note: The tea has a unique and subtle woodsy sweetness from the herbs alone.
-Add honey and lemon to taste, if desired.
+Add lemon to taste, if desired.

 1. Halstead BW.
 Eleutherococcus Senticosus Siberian Ginseng: An Introduction To The Concept Of Adaptogenic Medicine.
 Oriental Healing Arts Institute: Taiwan ROC, 1984.
 Pp. 25-32.